galaxyproject/training-material/Dev-Corner/tutorials/charts.md

 ## Annotate the visualization

 Each visualization has a configuration file named `config.js`.
 This file has conceptual similarities with a Tool's XML-file.
 It allows developers to specify a variety of attributes and input parameters for their visualization.
 In the following sections we are going to gradually augment this file but for now we keep it simple.
-Create a `config.js` file with the following contents:

 > ### Tasks
 >